stjude-rust-labs/sprocket/crates/.github/pull_request_template.md

 - [ ] You have added a test case in `wdl-lint/tests/lints` that covers every possible diagnostic emitted for the rule within the file where the rule is implemented.
+- [ ] If you have implemented a new `Visitor` callback, you have also overridden that callback method for the special `Validator` (`wdl-ast/src/validation.rs`) and `LintVisitor` (`wdl-lint/src/visitor.rs`) visitors.
+These are required to ensure the new visitor callback will execute.
 - [ ] You have run `wdl-gauntlet --refresh` to ensure that there are no unintended changes to the baseline configuration file (`Gauntlet.toml`).
 - [ ] You have run `wdl-gauntlet --refresh --arena` to ensure that all of the